Landish/Compass-Sprites/README.md

 }
 ```

-*When using few icons, it's not a big issue to use default spriting mixin from Compass, but if you have a lot of icons, debugging of HTML/CSS can be one hell of a process.*
+*When using few icons, it's not a big issue to use default spriting functionality from Compass, but if you have a lot of icons, debugging of HTML/CSS can be one hell of a process.*

 # Installation